poloman2308/ecommerce-data-warehouse/README.md

 * Add real-time ingestion via Kafka

-* CI/CD with GitHub Actions for dbt build/test

 * Data visualizations with Metabase or Superset

 * Add pytest or Great Expectations for validation